oracle/terraform-provider-oci/website/docs/d/database_autonomous_db_preview_versions.html.markdown

 * `db_workload` - The Autonomous Database workload type.
 The following values are valid:
 	* OLTP - indicates an Autonomous Transaction Processing database
 	* DW - indicates an Autonomous Data Warehouse database
 	* AJD - indicates an Autonomous JSON Database
+	* APEX - indicates an Autonomous Database with the Oracle Application Express (APEX) workload type.
 * `details` - A URL that points to a detailed description of the preview version.
 * `time_preview_begin` - The date and time when the preview version availability begins.
 * `time_preview_end` - The date and time when the preview version availability ends.